LeaDalibard/angular-workshop/README.md

 Congrats, you are good to go ! \o/

+## Built your App

+- Delete everything in app.component.html

+### Make your first Component :

+- In this component we are gonna display the list of all our famous people, in the terminal type :
+ `ng generate component famous-people-list'
+ (or  : `ng g c`famous-people-list`)

 ## Time to showboat !
 Here is how you can display your App on Github :

 ## Tips